ValueForge/FundItETC/README.md

 - Added annotations to the `FundIt` contract to explain the functions and variables.
 - Added import of OpenZeppelin library's `Ownable`, `ReentrancyGuard`, and `SafeMath` contracts.
 - Added function to receive and revert direct payment to the `FundIt` and `FundItProxy` contracts.
-- Changed the `createCampaign` function to cap campaign duration at 180 days.
+- Changed the `createCampaign` function to allow capping campaign duration.
 - Changed the `createCampaign` function to use `calldata` instead of `memory` for gas efficiency.
 - Changed the `donateToCampaign` function to allow donated funds to accumulate in the contract.
 - Added `withdrawFunds` function to allow the campaign owner to withdraw funds from the contract.
 - Added `CampaignCreated`, `DonationMade`, `CampaignEnded`, and `Withdrawn` events to track state changes.
-- Set the maximum number of days a campaign may run at 180 days.
+- Set the initial maximum number of days a campaign may run at 180 days.